gonziilla/myretail/README.md

 Likewise, If the product-name-service is not able to talk to the redsky service, it will use the failover method provided using Hystrix so it can return a generic name.

-## security using okta
+## Security using okta
+All of the services are secure.
 I’ve already configured security in this microservices architecture using OAuth 2.0 and OIDC.

 What’s the difference between the two?
 OIDC is an extension to OAuth 2.0 that provides identity.
 It also provides discovery so all the different OAuth 2.0 endpoints can be discovered from a single URL (called an issuer).

 One of the things you might’ve noticed in this example is you had to configure the OIDC properties in each application.
 This could be a real pain if you had 500 microservices.
 Yes, you could define them as environment variables and this would solve the problem.
 However, if you have different microservices stacks using different OIDC client IDs, this approach will be difficult.
 For that, a solution called Spring Cloud Config can be used to configure distributed systems.

-## zuul
+## Zuul
+Just to test that the credentials are passed on to the downstream name service, I added a zull route toe /home.
+The HomeController is available in the product-name-service.